KartoffelChipss/Typerinth/README.md

 import { Modrinth } from 'typerinth';
 const modrinth = new Modrinth({
     userAgent: 'AppName/Version',
-    cache: {
-        ttl: 600,
-        checkperiod: 120,
-        useCache: true,
-    },
+    cache: new NodeCache({ stdTTL: 300 }),
 });
 ```

-Once you have done this, you can use all the following functions as you like.
+Once you have done this, you can use all the following methods as you like.

-Please note that these are only some functions.
-You can find a full list of all functions [here](https://typerinth.js.org/classes/Modrinth.html).
+Please note that these are only some methods.
+You can find a full list of all methods [here](https://typerinth.js.org/classes/Modrinth.html).

 ---